‘Time is right’ for Irish election, says Harris as candidates hit campaign trail

 The “time is now right” for a general election in Ireland, the Irish premier said as he kicked off a three-week canvassing period.

-Political parties have already began to set out their stall on housing, immigration and childcare as they vie for votes on November 29.
+Political parties have already begun to set out their stall on housing, immigration and childcare as they vie for votes on November 29.

-Election posters were allowed to be erected along roads on Friday as candidates stepped up a campaign which had already begun ahead of the highly-anticipated but long-expected formal announcement.
+Election posters were allowed to be erected along roads on Friday as candidates stepped up a campaign which had effectively got under way well ahead of the highly-anticipated but long-expected formal announcement.

 Taoiseach Simon Harris said it had been the honour of his life to serve in the role, as he defended the Government’s record in power by pointing to the response to the Covid-19 pandemic, the cost-of-living crisis and the war in Ukraine.